Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson

 Here $d(z,\eta) = \frac{|\overline{z} - \eta|^2}{{\rm Im}\, z\ {\rm Im}\,\eta}$ for $z,\eta \in \bH$ is the cosine of the hyperbolic distance from $z$ to $\eta$.

 In [Ra1] it was proven that $L^2(\A_{13},\tau)$ is isomorphic to the Hilbert space of functions on $F$, with scalar product formula

-where $B_{13}(\Delta)$ is a positive, injective, selfadjoint operator, a well determined function of the $G$-invariant Laplacian $\Delta$, which therefore commutes with all the Hecke operators.
-In fact $B_{13}(\Delta)$ is determined by the point pair invariant function $d(z,\eta)^{13}$ on $\H\times\H$.
+(the Selberg-Berezin transform [Be]), where $B_{13}(\Delta)$ is a positive, injective, selfadjoint operator, a well determined function of the $G$-invariant Laplacian $\Delta$, which therefore commutes with all the Hecke operators.
+In fact $B_{13}(\Delta)$ is determined by the point pair invariant function $d(z,\eta)^{13}$ on $\bH\times\bH$.

 The unitary map $\Phi_{13}$ from $L^2(\A_{13},\tau)$ into the space of functions on $F$ with Hilbert scalar product induced by $B_{13}(\Delta)$, is simply the restriction of $k$ to the diagonal.
-If $g$ is an element in $\PSL_2(\R)$ and $X$ is an element in $\A_{13}$ represented by the kernel $k$, then $\pi_{13}(\gamma) X \pi_{13}^{-1}(\gamma)$ is represented by the kernel $\sigma_g(k)$ defined by the formula
+If $g$ is an element in $\PSL_2(\R)$ and $X_k$ is an element in $\A_{13}$ represented by the kernel $k$, then $\pi_{13}(\gamma) X_k \pi_{13}^{-1}(\gamma)$ is represented by the kernel $\alpha_g(k)$ defined by the formula

 With these identifications we can prove the following proposition